The set.

 Segregation in Louisiana was maintained by a web of state statutes and local ordinances collectively known as Jim Crow laws.
 These were built on the "Separate but Equal" doctrine established in the 1896 New Orleans-based case Plessy v.
 Ferguson.

-• Voter Disenfranchisement Laws: Louisiana utilized literacy tests and "understanding clauses" (where a registrar could ask a voter to interpret a complex section of the Constitution) to systematically prevent Black citizens from registering to vote.
+Voter Disenfranchisement Laws: Louisiana used literacy tests and "understanding clauses" (in which a registrar could ask a voter to interpret a complex section of the Constitution) to systematically prevent Black citizens from registering to vote.

 ✊ The Fight for Change